Ahituv-lab/Asymmetron/docs/source/tutorial.rst

    python consecutive_patterns.py miRNA_genes.bed --max_distance=10000

-This type of analysis will print the odds ratio and p-value, in this case miRNA genes tend to be in the same orientation (Odds Ratio > 1, Fisher Exact Test: p-value=6.342e-14):

-.. code-block:

-   Odds Ratio:3.4322072413270717 p-value:6.342108235123232e-14

 The outputs also include the number of consecutive occurrences of miRNA genes and BED-formatted files of the statistically significant consecutive occurrences.